Bleach: Dark Souls: Plot

 Taking place right after Aizen's defection from the Soul Society, a festival is being held.
 Ichigo and the others attend before going home.
 However, some special Mod Souls have been accidentally uncovered by a member of the Department of Research and Development; one of the Mod Souls, Kai, takes the form of the researcher and takes his fellow Mod souls away.
-However, some of the Mod Souls begin festering with hatred and transform into copies of Hollows, such as Shrieker and Grand Fisher, causing havoc throughout the seireitei.
+Some of the Mod Souls begin festering with hatred and transform into copies of Hollows, such as Shrieker and Grand Fisher, causing havoc throughout the seireitei.

 Reception

 Bleach: Dark Souls received "favorable" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, one eight, and one seven, for a total of 30 out of 40.